angular/angular/aio/content/guide/router-tutorial-toh.md

 1. The router calls the resolver in any case where the user could navigate away so you don't have to code for each use case.

-1. Returning an empty `Observable` in at least one resolver will cancel navigation.
+1. Returning an empty `Observable` in at least one resolver cancels navigation.

 The relevant Crisis Center code for this milestone follows.